 If it’s been more than three hours since your symptoms started, you also may get a thrombectomy.
 During this treatment, a surgeon slides tiny medical tools into a blood vessel and threads them up to the clot to remove the blockage.
-Ballad Health surgeons Samuel “Chip” Massey, MD, and Brian Mason, MD, are fellowship-trained neuroendovascular surgeons who perform this minimally invasive procedure at Johnson City Medical Center.
-They’re ready to help you as soon as possible.
+Our surgeons are ready to help you as soon as possible.

 A hemorrhagic stroke occurs when a blood vessel in your brain bursts and bleeds into nearby areas of the brain.